-Join Jennifer McBee for an in-depth discussion in this video Insert text from other files and moving text using Copy/Paste, part of Word 2013: Prepare for the Microsoft Office Specialist Certification Exam (77-418).
+Join Jennifer McBee for an in-depth discussion in this video Insert text from other files and moving text using Copy/Paste, part of Cert Prep: Word 2013 Microsoft Office Specialist (77-418).

 - [Voiceover] Importing text from another Office document is an easy way to combine texts from one or more documents without having to retype or copy and paste the data.
 In this video, we'll first learn how to import text as an embedded object.
 This is kind of a cool feature because if you embed it as an object, you actually create a link between the source document and the final destination document.
 If the information in the source document is updated, that means the next time you open your Word document, it'll go out to that source document and check and see if anything's changed and if so it's going to pull that new information into your Word document.

 So it's a great tool to use and I see a lot of people use it with PowerPoint presentations.
 The second method that we'll look at is inserting text from a file.
 This is a skill that you will probably be tested on during your Word 2013 MOS exam.
 When you insert text from a file, you actually just copy the information in so there's no link back to the source file.
 It comes in as what we refer to as static information.
 You can then go in and edit it if you need to but the link between the source document just doesn't even exist.

 The third method that we'll discuss is moving text within your document using cut-and-paste.
 I know that this is probably something that you're already using so we won't focus too much time on it but I do just want to touch on it.
 Let's go ahead and go into our document that we'll be using for the exercise.
 Now, we have information in another file called Room Planner that we want to go ahead and bring in to this document.
 I'm going to go ahead and open the Room Planner document just so you can see what it looks like.
 It's just one paragraph of information about a new product we have called The Room Planner.